nktfh100/nktfh100/README.md

 A self-taught, passionate Full Stack developer from Israel 🇮🇱

-I have been programming since the age of 12 (started with scratch)
+I have been programming since the age of 13, and building with React since 2019.

 I am a self-learner who loves to learn new things, and always looking to improve my skills and knowledge.

 ## Skills 🎓
-- JavaScript & TypeScript 💎
+- TypeScript & JavaScript 💎
-- Java 💻
 - React & React Native ⚛️
 - Express.js & Fastify ⚡️
+- Python & Java 💻
 - HTML & CSS 🎨
 - Git 🔥
 - Docker 🐳
 - MySQL & MongoDB 💾

-## Contact 📱
-- Email: me@malachi.io 📧
-- Discord: nktfh100 👾
+## This Week I Spent My Time On 📊
 <!--START_SECTION:waka-->

 ```txt